devritter/BlazingExtensions/README.md

 Within this repo I'm collecting all the extensions that I was missing over and over in my daily work.
 Hopefully they will also speed up and inspire your life :)

+> If you have the possibility to make yourself 5% more productive and your code 5% more readable and bug-free, then you
+> should definitely use it!

+So let's start into your blazing future ;)

 ---

 # String extensions